mblayman/mattlayman.com/content/understand-django/2020-01-22-urls-lead-way.md

 ```

 What's here matches well
-with the description
-that I described above:
+with what I described above:
 a list of URL paths
 that Django will try to match
 from top to bottom.